topbitdu/unidom-action/README.md

 1. Define the has_many :obsolesced_obsolescings macro as: ``has_many :obsolesced_obsolescings, class_name: 'Unidom::Action::Obsolescing', as: :obsolescer_party``
 2. Define the #obsolesce! method as: ``obsolesce!(it, obsolescence_code: 'OBSL', due_to: nil, via: nil, at: Time.now)``
 3. Define the #obsolesce? method as: ``obsolesce?(it, obsolescence_code: 'OBSL', due_to: nil, via: nil, at: Time.now)``

+### As Searcher Party concern

+The As Searcher Party concern do the following tasks for the includer automatically:
+1. Define the has_many :searched_searchings macro as: ``has_many :searched_searchings, class_name: 'Unidom::Action::Searching', as: :searcher_party``

 ### As State Subject concern